jbroerken/mrhshared/doc/source/Events/MRH_Event/Listen/MRH_EVENT_LISTEN_STRING_S.rst

 -------
 * String characters are expected to be in UTF-8 format.
-* The strings recieved by this event are null terminated unless the length of the string in addition to the string part info data is equal to :doc:`../../../Macros/MRH_Event/MRH_EVENT_DATA_SIZE_MAX`.
+* The strings recieved by this event are null terminated unless the length of the string in addition to the string id is equal to :doc:`../../../Macros/MRH_Event/MRH_EVENT_DATA_SIZE_MAX`.